pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 computing!

-This is a major source of confusion for those poor souls who have spent their lives working in Matlab, but have finally seen the light and switched to Python.
+This is a major source of confusion for people who are learning Python, and are trying to write efficient code.
 It is _crucial_ to be able to distinguish between a Python list and a Numpy array.

 ___Python list == Matlab cell array:___ A list in python is akin to a cell